 Lechwe Trust is a charitable trust for the visual arts in Zambia, formed in 1986 to provide scholarships to promising artists; to purchase or commission works of art for public display; to support organisations working for the promotion of the visual arts and preservation of the nation’s cultural heritage; to support and encourage art education and to promote exhibitions within Africa and abroad.

-Andrew Chifita ~ Gallery Administrative Assistant
+Andrew Chifita ~ Collections Custodian

 Andrew Chifita is a diploma holder in Computer Studies from Evelyn Hone College of Applied Arts and Commerce in Lusaka.
 He also holds Technician Certificates in electronics and electrical engineering.
 Though trained as an information technology specialist he has a great passion for art and interacts with artists in Zambia and abroad.